alexteghipco/consensusClustering/README.md

 This repository was refined for clustering CNN saliency maps in the below preprint.
 To replicate our analyses, ignore the group-level adjustment of subject-level solutions as it does not apply.
 Restrict the PAC curve for model selection based on dip statistic p-values.
 Select other parameters based on the values reported in our supplemental material: Teghipco, A., Newman-Norlund, R., Fridriksson, J., Rorden, C., & Bonilha, L. (2023).
 Distinct brain morphometry patterns revealed by deep learning improve prediction of aphasia severity.
 Research Square.

 Better documentation and debugging is forthcoming.
 Send any questions/comments to: alex.teghipco@sc.edu

+Make sure to add all directories to your path, these contain clustering algorithms and other code consensusClustering draws on (and other goodies we will document in a forthcoming update).